Jay board lowers tax rate for 2020-21

 The state’s Sudden and Severe Valuation Loss Program allows for an immediate adjustment to the town’s state valuation, which affects the amount of money the town will receive for Regional School Unit 73 and state revenue-sharing, LaFreniere previously said.

 The appraisal for the mill and associated property and equipment came in at $331 million based on information provided for April 1, Binette said.
 It was valued at $325.7 million last year.
-After all of the exemptions, including Business Equipment Tax Exemption, Pixelle will pay about $270 million in taxes, he said.
+After all of the exemptions, including Business Equipment Tax Exemption, Pixelle will pay taxes on the mill’s value of about $270 million, he said.

 The net amount needed to raise to cover the town’s bills, including the municipal budget, its share of RSU 73 and Franklin County taxes is $10.31 million, down from $10.46 million last year.